 M1 Finance Features

 M1 Finance offers a unique and free way for you to set up and customize your portfolio.
-When you open an account, you will decide how you’d like to invest your money by choosing a pie-shaped portfolio.
+When you open an account, you decide how you’d like to invest your money by choosing a pie-shaped portfolio.

 M1 Finance offers 80 expert-build portfolios, or you can choose from thousands of stocks and ETFs to build your portfolio.